spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/upload-content-bundle.md

 - You have built a content bundle that's necessary for provisioning a cluster using your intended cluster profile.
 For more information, refer to [Build Content Bundles](../../edgeforge-workflow/build-content-bundle.md).

-- Network access to the Edge host's port where Local UI is exposed.
+- Network access to the Edge host's port where the local UI is exposed.
 The default port is 5080.

 ## Upload Content

-1. Log in to [Local UI(../host-management/access-console.md#log-in-to-local-ui).
+1. Log in to the [local UI](../host-management/access-console.md#log-in-to-local-ui).

 2. From the left **Main Menu**, click **Content**.